 How To Choose The Right One For You

+Having a lower get injury can have a serious impedance on your mobility.
+The good news is you have options on how to move around, staying mobile and independent.
+If the injury is to just one leg, you have two main options, knew walker ( also known as a knee scooter) or crutches.
 Having to look at the difference between a knee walker or a set of crutches may not be your first choice of something to do, but it is a smart one if you are in a situation that has your mobility limited.
+Pasadena, TX is one of the largest Houston area communities and is a bit spread out so choosing options that help you get around both in your home and community.
 While your decision on which to choose won’t get rid of your injury, choosing the solution that works best for you can certainly make the time you spend with your injury a little easier to bear.

 Let’s check out some of the GOOD and the BAD about knee walkers and crutches: